 We all produce waste during our day to day lives and when the materials that we consume come to the end of their useful life it is important we make better use of them by reusing or recycling those we can.
 We all have a shared responsibility to help achieve this..

-To enable our residents to do this the Council provides a three stream waste and recycling collection service.
+To enable our residents to do this the Council provides a four stream waste and recycling collection service.
 This comprises of:

 A Brown bin for organic compostable material

 A Green bin for non recyclable/compostable waste (this is used the generate electricity).

 All three services operate on a fortnightly collection schedule.